Science & Testing

 The V2T Roof System is different from existing roof vent devices because it uses the Venturi principle to capture the dynamic flow of air across the roof’s surface to generate low pressure.
 The vent works with the effects of the wind instead of against it.

+To establish performance parameters of this breakthrough technology, a prototype of the V2T Roof System was tested in the high speed wind tunnel at Virginia Tech.
 Additionally, V2T was tested at a NASA facility at Langley Air Force Base, the Insurance Institute for Business & Home Safety (IBHS) and the Underwriters Laboratory (UL Certified), among others, and has been tested to withstand wind speeds of up to 150 MPH.